top of page

 Scenario 4: Births through Desires

-Person M betrayed his girlfriend P, which she discovered and wanted to get revenge on M in the same way.
-However, she died suddenly due to an accident before she could do so.
-M lived on for the next 20 years and eventually died at the hands of his wife.
-In order to fulfill her desire for revenge, P's soul would have to wait for 20 years to be reborn.
-However, during that time, the universe allowed her to take birth and live a short life span of 18 years to fulfill her previous life's desire of becoming a famous actor.
-After her short life as an actor, she died and was reborn once again, ready to seek revenge on M in his next life, who had now forgotten everything.
+Person M betrayed his girlfriend P, which she discovered and wanted to avenge M in the same way.
+However, she dies suddenly due to an accident before she could do so.
+Meanwhile M lived on for the next 20 years and eventually dies at the hands of his wife.
+In order to fulfill her desire for revenge, P's soul would have to wait for 20 years to be reborn at the time when M also born.
+However, during that 20 years, the universe allows P to take birth and live a short life span of 18 years to fulfill her previous life's desire of becoming an actor.
+After this short life as an actor, she dies and reborn once again with more acting skills, ready to seek revenge on M in his next life, who had now forgotten everything.

 As you can see, this is how you fulfill your past karma when the appropriate time and conditions arise.
 It becomes a little more complicated and tricky as you add more new karma every day.